Written by Naman Anil Kumar, a grade 7 student (written in December 2020)

 Here’s the interesting story

-Nine years later, Coover went to another Kodak company called Kodak Tennessee.
-There he was asked to find heat resistant polymers (like plastics) for jet planes.
+Nine years later, Coover was sent to another Kodak company called Kodak Tennessee – it was the company’s chemical plant.
+There he was asked to find heat-resistant polymers (like plastics) for jet planes.
 This is when Coover realized that his earlier accidental invention would be perfect.
 This is how the superglue was born.

-The interesting thing is that this superglue was not only used for sticking things, but was also very helpful in treating war wounds.
+You May Not Know this: The interesting thing is that this superglue was not only used for sticking things but was also very helpful in treating war wounds.

 During the Vietnam War, doctors began using it on open wounds, which stopped bleeding right away.
-This saved many lives during the war and eventually it led to cyanoacrylate being used for certain medical uses – like rejoining veins and arteries during surgery, stopping the bleeding of some soft organs, and also use during dental surgery.
+This saved many lives during the war, but not only that.
+Cyanoacrylate found its way into many medical uses, especially in surgery, like dental surgery or rejoining veins and arteries during other surgeries, and also stopping the bleeding of some soft organs, etc.

 Who was Harry Coover?